vdsass/fullstack-nanodegree-vm/vagrant/tournament/README.md

     **$ vagrant up**

-    The stdout display shoud be similar to this:
+    The stdout display should be similar to this:

         Bringing machine 'default' up with 'virtualbox' provider...
         --- default: Checking if box 'ubuntu/trusty32' is up to date...